 While crossing the border, make sure you have your valid passport ready.
 When you enter the country you start the tour in, you may be given a TAM card.
 This is a small piece of paper that customs officials stamp when you enter the country.
 If you were given one, make sure you have it when you need to get your exit stamp.
 If you don’t have it, you may have to pay a fee.
 Lastly, make sure you have some cash on hand.
-You will be required to pay a small fee to either enter or leave Bolivia.
+You will be required to pay a small fee to both enter and leave Bolivia at this border point.

 Finding a Tour Company

 Many recommend booking a tour ahead of time online or in La Paz.
 You may read a lot of negative posts about booking tours in Uyuni that result in scams.
-We didn’t have a set schedule and heard of issues with scams, so we booked our tour in Uyuni and know others who did the same.
+We didn’t have a set schedule, so we booked our tour in Uyuni and know others who did the same.
 Our experience was incredible, and if you go about it the right way, you’ll have a great experience too.

 We arrived in Uyuni from Potosí and spent the day researching and walking from one tour operator to another.
 There is quite a large price range between companies, but the cheapest option is not always the best.
 Ask questions about the vehicles, guides, itinerary, accommodation, etc. Some tours offer different itineraries that go to varying hotspots, so ask the company beforehand if you have a specific plan in mind.